chineshine/simple-spring-samples/README.md

   simple spring security sample for securing your project

 - freemarker-sample
-  freemarker sample
+  using freemarker templates

 ## remark
-some package has put into pom of simple-spring-sample
+some packages have put into the pom.xml of simple-spring-samples
 - spring-actuator
 - lombok
 - spring-test